Seymouria: Differences between species

 Seymouria baylorensis and Seymouria sanjuanensis can be distinguished from each other based on several differences in the shape and connections between the different bones of the skull.
-For example, the downturned flange of bone above the otic notch (sometimes termed the "tabular horn" or "otic process") is much more well-developed in S. baylorensis than in S. sanjuanensis; it acquires a triangular shape (when seen from the side) as it extends downwards more extensively towards the rear of the skull.
+For example, the downturned flange of bone above the otic notch (sometimes termed the "tabular horn" or "otic process") is much more well-developed in S. baylorensis than in S. sanjuanensis.
+In the former species, it acquires a triangular shape (when seen from the side) as it extends downwards more extensively towards the rear of the skull.
 In S. sanjuanensis, the postfrontal bone contacts the parietal bone by means of an obtuse, wedge-like suture, while the connection between the two bones is completely straight in S. baylorensis.

 Some authors have argued that the postparietals of S. baylorensis were smaller than those of S. sanjuanensis, but some specimens of S. sanjuanensis (for example, the "Tambach lovers") also had small postparietals.
 In addition, the "Tambach lovers" have a quadratojugal bone which is more similar to that of S. baylorensis rather than S. sanjuanensis.
-The combination of features from both species in these specimens may indicate that the two species are part of a continuous lineage, rather than two strongly differentiated evolutionary paths.
+The combination of features from both species in these specimens may indicate that the two species are part of a continuous lineage, rather than two divergent evolutionary paths.
 Likewise, some differences relating to the proportions of the rear of the skull may be considered to be an artifact of the fact that most S. sanjuanensis specimens were not fully grown prior to the discovery of the "Tambach lovers", which were adult members of the species.

-Nevertheless, several features are still clearly differentiated between the two species.
+Nevertheless, several traits are still clearly differentiated between the two species.
 The lacrimal bone, in front of the eyes, only occupies the front edge of the orbit in S. baylorensis.
-However, specimens of S. sanjuanensis have a branch of the lacrimal which extends a small distance under the orbit.
+Conversely, specimens of S. sanjuanensis have a branch of the lacrimal which extends a small distance under the orbit.
 In S. sanjuanensis, much of the rear edge of the orbit is formed by the chevron-shaped postorbital bone, which is more rectangular in S. baylorensis.
 The shape of the lacrimal and postorbital of S. sanjuanensis closely corresponds to the condition in other seymouriamorphs, while the condition in S. baylorensis is more unique and derived.

 The tooth-bearing maxilla bone, which forms the side of the snout, is also distinctively unique in S. baylorensis.
 In S. sanjuanensis, the maxilla was low, with many sharp, closely spaced teeth extending along its length.
 This condition is similar to other seymouriamorphs.
 However, S. baylorensis has a taller snout, and its teeth are generally much larger, less numerous, and less homogenous in size.
 The palate is generally similar between the two species, although the ectopterygoids are more triangular in S. baylorensis and rectangular in S. sanjuanensis.